Why Do Dogs Have Spotted Tongues?

 “Help!
 I found a black spot on my Lab’s tongue – does that mean he’s part Chow?”

-Contrary to popular myth if your dog has a black spot on his tongue it doesn’t mean he’s part Chow.
+Contrary to popular myth, black spots on your dog’s tongue does not mean he’s part Chow.
 While it is true that one of the most well known physical traits of a Chow is his blueish black tongue, it’s not a trait that’s unique to the breed.

 Over 35 Breeds Are Prone To Dark Spots On Their Tongues